uniVocity/univocity-examples/README.md

 The `.onDataStore("csvDataStore")` indicates to which data store the query applies.

-`.fromString(" select ... ` is the query itself.
+`.from`String`(" select ... ` is the query itself.
 You can also use queries from files and resources in your classpath.
 Notice the select statement has a label for each selected column, and the labels match the fields names in the destination entity.
 We did that so we could use auto-detection, instead of mapping each field manually.

-Finally `.returnDataset` tells the engine to return the query results as a `com.univocity.api.data.Dataset`.
-Datasets can be used as a regular entity in any mapping.
+Finally `.returnDataset` tells the engine to return the query results as a [Dataset](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/data/Dataset.java).
+[Dataset](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/data/Dataset.java)s can be used as regular entities in any mapping.
 In this case, the dataset will be produced with the result of the query, and its field names will match the labels of the select statement.

 With the *groupsInUse* query properly built and initialized, an entity mapping is created using `map("{groupsInUse}", "food_group")`.